-Make sure you claim any benefits and credits that you, and the person you care for, are entitled to.
+Make sure you claim any benefits and credits to which you, and the person you care for, are entitled.
 Some carers can claim Carer's Allowance but there are other benefits that you may be able to get.
 There are benefits just for carers, some for people with a disability, and some to help you if you have a low income.

-Our online benefits calculator (supplied by Turn2us) makes it easier to work out which benefits you might be able to claim, and how much you could get.
+Our online benefits calculator (supplied by Turn2us) makes it easier to work out which benefits you might be able to claim, and how much you could receive.

 Both you and the person you care for can use the benefits calculator as long you are over 18 and aren’t students.
 It is free to use and none of the information that you provide to Turn2us is shared.

 You may be able to apply for extra money from grants or benevolent funds, or get money off your TV licence or car tax.

 You may be able to claim Carer's Allowance if you spend at least 35 hours a week caring.

 You, and/or the person you care for, may be able to get help with health costs such as prescriptions, eye tests, dental treatment as well as help with arranging and paying for care and support.

 You may also be able to have more say in how the support you get is organised and paid for.

 Benefits and money – where to get help and advice